apache/sling-org-apache-sling-app-cms/docs/reference.md

  - selection - allows for the users to select from options defined in tags, can be rendered as radio, checkboxes or a dropdown
  - textfield - basic text field with support for HTML5 types
  - textarea - basic text area

+**Form Actions**

+ - createuser - creates a new user based on the form data
+ - deleteugc - deletes user generated content
+ - requestpasswordreset - requests a password reset
+ - resetpassword - resets the password for a user
+ - sendemail - sends an email
+ - updateprofile - updates the user's profile
+ - updateugc - updates user generated content
+ - usergeneratedcontent - creates user generated content